 - Protected Research Time: There is dedicated time available on Y-blocks in both second and third years of training to facilitate data collection, data analysis, and poster and/or manuscript preparation.

-- Medical Library: Residents have electronic access to an enormous number of resources through the UIC Medical Library including thousands of text books and journals, and UpToDate.
+- Medical Library: Residents have electronic access to an enormous number of resources through the UIC Medical Library including thousands of textbooks and journals, and UpToDate.

-- Stimulating Access to Research in Residency (StARR) Program: Our department recently received a multimillion-dollar, multi-year R38 grant to support research within the residency as well as an additional guaranteed 4th year of training after residency.
+- Stimulating Access to Research in Residency (StARR) Program: Our department has received a multimillion-dollar, multi-year R38 grant to support research within the residency as well as an additional guaranteed 4th year of training after residency.

 - Educational Stipend: Residents receive an annual stipend to purchase educational materials.